 The other animated series and live action version were not very good, his character was reduced to a joke and his appearance look like shit.
-Taylor Kitsch was an awful Gambit and thankfully, Channing Tatum did not play Gambit... the man has not started in one decent film and can't act and gets offended by simply jokes...
+Taylor Kitsch was an awful Gambit and thankfully, Channing Tatum did not play Gambit... the man hasn't been in one decent film, can't act and gets offended by simply jokes...

 The very idea of a ladies' man just doesn't work in today's PC woke world enough for all the losers with no sense of humor, or they (leftist liberals, SJWs feminist, and progressives) hate the idea of a loving stable couple, marriage, having kids and so on.
 A lot of Marvel and DC couples have suffered from this.
-I'm expecting everyone to love the character, but these so-called complaints some people have with him are just pathetic.
+I'm not expecting everyone to love the character, but these so-called complaints some people have with him are just pathetic.

-I don't care for Rogue, the only time I did was mostly from the early 90s X-Men comics, X-Men The Animated Series and the early 2000s during X-Treme X-Men, that's it.
-Throughout the 80s and 90s in the comics she was one of most inconsistent written characters on the team, she went from being a villain to a hero in the blink of an eye, then to a tough sassy southern gal and then to a naive stupid scared little girl who runs away from her problems.
+The few times that I've liked Rogue was mostly from the early 90s X-Men comics, X-Men The Animated Series and the early 2000s during X-Treme X-Men and that's it.
+Throughout the 80s, the mid and late 90s in the comics she was one of most inconsistent written characters on the team, she went from being a villain to a hero in the blink of an eye, then to a tough sassy southern gal and then to a naïve stupid scared little girl who runs away from her problems.
 At times it seemed as if she had split personality disorder.
 The mid 2000s and 2010s was even worse, she became a whore, throwing herself at whoever... one had to wonder why Gambit was even wasting his time with her.
 I want characters to have flaws, to act like human beings but not the point of acting like a blind misguided fool who never learns anything!

 Or they still think that it's the 90s and Rogue needs to runaway, hide and think things over for the 100th time, as if that's her only character trait... only a few fans that I've seen have got their heads out of there asses and knows that she should not be that stupid, blind, confused after so many decades and knows that she should be with Gambit, the man who's been there for her since day 1 and has loved her ever since.